Youngkin wins Virginia governor’s race, jolting Democrats

 The 54-year-old Youngkin’s defeat of Democrat Terry McAuliffe marked a sharp turnabout in a state that has shifted to the left over the past decade and was captured by President Joe Biden last year by a 10-point margin.
 It is certain to add to the Democrats’ anxiety about their grip on political power heading into next year’s midterms, when the party’s thin majority in Congress could be erased.

-“Together we will change the trajectory of this commonwealth,” Youngkin told cheering supporters in a hotel ballroom in Chantilly, about 25 miles west of Washington.
-AC/DC’s “Thunderstruck” had blared from speakers as the race was called around 12:45 a.m.
+“This is the spirit of Virginia coming together like never before,” Youngkin told cheering supporters in a hotel ballroom in Chantilly, about 25 miles west of Washington.
+AC/DC’s “Thunderstruck” had blared from speakers as the race was called after midnight.

-Youngkin promised to immediately improve schools, declaring, “There’s no time to waste.
-Our kids can’t wait.
-We work in real people time not government time.”
+Youngkin promised to lead not just from the state capital but with “a vision where Virginians’ power, the power that has historically resided in the marble halls in Richmond is spread out, spread out into the kitchen tables that are held together with the bond and the spirit of liberty and freedom.”

-In addition to the stinging loss for the Democrats in Virginia, New Jersey Gov. Phil Murphy was in a close fight as he sought to become the first Democratic governor to win reelection there in more than four decades.
+In addition to the stinging Virginia loss for the Democrats, New Jersey Gov. Phil Murphy was in a close fight as he sought to become the first Democratic governor to win reelection in the state in more than four decades.
+Biden won there by more than 15 points in 2020.

-The elections were the first major tests of voter sentiment since Biden took office, and the results were a stern warning sign for the president’s own support.
-His administration has been shaken repeatedly in recent months, beginning with the chaotic withdrawal from Afghanistan, challenges in emerging from the pandemic and a legislative agenda at risk of stalling on Capitol Hill.
+The elections were the first major tests of voter sentiment since Biden took office, and the results were a stern warning sign.
+His administration has been shaken in recent months by the chaotic withdrawal from Afghanistan, persistent challenges in emerging from the pandemic and a legislative agenda at risk of stalling on Capitol Hill.

-Youngkin, a political neophyte and former private equity executive, was able to take advantage of apparent apathy among core Democratic voters fatigued by years of elections that were seen as must-wins.
+Youngkin, a political neophyte, was able to take advantage of apparent apathy among core Democratic voters fatigued by years of elections that were seen as must-wins.
 He successfully portrayed McAuliffe, a former Virginia governor, Democratic National Committee chairman and close friend of Bill and Hillary Clinton, as part of an elite class of politicians.
 He also seized on a late-stage stumble by McAuliffe, who during a debate performance suggested parents should have a minimal role in shaping school curriculums.

 Perhaps most significantly, Youngkin prevailed in a task that has stumped scores of Republicans before him: attracting Trump’s base while also appealing to suburban voters who were repelled by the former president’s divisive behavior.